 I sigh — the yellow leaves fall from the branch;

 I weep — the dew twinkles white on the green mosses.

 Tang China peaked during the early years of Emperor Xuanzong (“Brilliant Monarch”), whose lengthy reign spanned from 712 until 756.
-Will Durant paints an evocative portrait of this time of strength, unity, vitality, and wealth, during which Inner China’s population swelled to close to 80 million and the capital of Chang’an alone may have contained 1 million people; these numbers were large enough to make the two of them respectively the most populous land and city in the whole world.
+Will Durant paints an evocative portrait of this time of strength, unity, vitality, and wealth, during which Inner China’s population swelled to close to 80 million and the capital of Chang’an alone may have contained 1 million people.

 [China exported] her surplus of rice, corn, silk, and spices, and spent her profits on unparalleled luxury.
 Her lakes were filled with carved and painted pleasure boats; her rivers and canals were picturesque with commerce, and from her harbors ships sailed to distant ports on the Indian Ocean and the Persian Gulf.
 Never before had China known such wealth; never had she enjoyed such abundant food, such comfortable houses, such exquisite clothing.
 While silk was selling in Europe for its weight in gold, it was a routine article of dress for half the population of the larger cities of China, and fur coats were more frequent in eighth-century Chang’an than in twentieth-century New York.
 One village near the capital had silk factories employing 100,000 men.
 “What hospitality!” exclaimed Li Bai.
 “What squandering of money!
 Red jade cups and rare dainty foods on tables inlaid with green gems!”
 Statues were carved out of rubies, and pretentious corpses were buried on beds of pearl.
 The great race was suddenly enamored of beauty, and lavished honors on those who could create it.